bit-mancer/arduino-cooperative-multitasking/README.md

 See [CoopMultitasking.h](#src/CoopMultitasking.h) for details.

 The default stack size is 4 KiB.
 When choosing a stack size, keep in mind that interrupt handlers use the stack of the current context (fiber) when the interrupt is triggered.
-Be cautious with very small stacks.
+Be cautious of very small stacks.

 #### Timing